Alyque Padamsee: Early life and education

 Padamsee was born in Bombay in 1928 into a traditional Ismaili Khoja Muslim family hailing from the Kutch region of Gujarat.
 The ancestors of the Padamsee family originally belonged to the Charan community of Kutch who later converted to Islam.
 The family had been settled in the nearby Kathiawar region for some generations; Padamsee's grandfather, who had been the sarpanch (headman) of Vāghnagar, a village in Bhavnagar district, was famous for having distributed his entire granary to the village during a famine.

 Padamsee's father, Jafferseth Padamsee, was an affluent businessman who owned 10 buildings and also ran a glassware and furniture business.
 His mother, Kulsumbai Padamsee, was a home-maker.
 She was Jaffer Padamsee's second wife; they had eight children.
-Her eldest son was Sultan Padamsee, also known as Bobby, a theatre actor who was reputedly gay and died by suicide at the age of twenty-three.
+Her eldest son was Sultan Padamsee, also known as Bobby, a theatre actor who was reportedly gay and died by suicide at the age of twenty-three.
 Alyque was born after three girls; one of his older sisters, Zarina, was the wife of Hamid Sayani, brother of Ameen Sayani.
 Another of his sisters was Roshan Alkazi, wife of Ebrahim Alkazi.
 One of Padamsee's (distant) cousins is the painter Akbar Padamsee, son of Hasanali Padamsee.
 Although rich, this trading family was not well-educated, and neither of his parents had finished school.
 Alyque and his brothers (but not his sisters) were the first in the family to attend school and learn English there; the parents later picked up a smattering of the language from their sons.
 Raised in an extremely traditional environment, in a devout Muslim family, Padamsee described himself as an agnostic who disclaimed all religion by the age of 18.
 He was educated at St. Xavier's College, Mumbai.